 RESTING SAFE EJ TOOLKIT: This critical EJ analysis of homelessness is informing creation of a harm reduction-inspired "EJ Toolkit", in collaboration with a Portland-based houseless-led group with which I have worked since 2013, Right 2 Survive.
 Our Toolkit includes a series of pamphlets, posters, and online resources created by and for houseless people, designed to help communities mitigate environmental hazards such as mold, fire, and rodents.
 And to enable houseless communities to test for air pollution in their encampments, we are developing low-tech, low-cost protocols with biophysical scientists that entail collecting spider webs to test for diesel particulate matter.
 Undergirding this Toolkit tactic is an understanding that local and federal public agencies cannot be counted on to intervene in the interests of houseless people—whether day-to-day, during extreme weather events, or following disasters.
 A response that simultaneously addresses immediate threats to survival, at the same time as it engages people and builds political consciousness that informs collective action against sweeps, is necessary.
-In addition to Right 2 Survive, this Toolkit project is in collaboration with Chris Hawn and Dillon Mahmoudi (UMBC), Melanie Malone (UW-Bothell), Nathan McClintock (PSU), and Anthony Levenda (U of Oklahoma).
+In addition to Right 2 Survive, this Toolkit project is in collaboration with Chris Hawn and Dillon Mahmoudi (UMBC), Melanie Malone (UW-Bothell), Nathan McClintock (PSU), and Anthony Levenda (U of Oklahoma), funded by a National Science Foundation AISL grant.

 "On one side is the fire department.
 On the other side is [an airfield].
 There are lots of sirens and planes taking off and landing.
 Across the street is train tracks.
 We are at a nexus of noise pollution where no one would ever want to be."